cristinae/teaching/we4nlp/README.md

 ## Objectives

 ### Knowledge
-1. General notion of semantic representations for linguistic elements
+1. General notion of semantic representations of linguistic elements
 2. Focus on word embeddings (WE) as semantic representations
 3. Applications of WE to several NLP/IR tasks
 4. From words to sentences to documents to multimodal